Stir-Fried Radish Greens and Swiss Chard

 Why did I cook the radish greens?

-Will you enjoy the flavor of radish greens?
+Will you enjoy the Stir-Fried Radish Greens?

 Think about whether you enjoy bitter flavors like arugula and Kalamata olives to help you decide whether to make this with a combination of radish greens and Swiss Chard or whether you’d prefer just Swiss Chard.
-I really enjoyed the radish greens, but I am a fan of those bitter flavors.
+I really enjoyed the radish greens, but I’m a fan of those bitter flavors.

 How can you make radish greens less bitter?